-The more I learned about wet shaving products the more I became interested.
+The more I learned about these products the more I became interested.
 I'm a sucker for auctions and antique stores.
 There is something about old stuff that really interests me and wet shaving products fell into this category.

-I started buying new and antique wet shaving products and eventually launched our own line of wet shaving products at Sir Hare.
+I started buying new and antique razors, brushes, and eventually launched our own line of products at Sir Hare.
 The journey has been fun so far and we continue learning as each day goes by.

 Comments will be approved before showing up.